telegram-login-widget

 isLoading Boolean true while button content or user photo is being fetched

-buttonContent ButtonContent Current text (may be empty before first successful load), first name, and avatar painter
+buttonContent ButtonContent Current text, first name, and avatar painter

 reload() fun Re-fetches button state (call after a login result)